Broken Base: The turn to a more theatrical style away from straight hard rock starting on the School's Out album and continuing once Alice went solo.

 Da Da is a critical favorite despite the fact that none of its songs have ever been played live and that Alice doesn't even remember recording it.

-Even fans who loathe the hair metal period tend to like "Wind-Up Toy".
+Even fans who loathe the hair metal period tend to like "Wind-Up Toy" and "Poison".

 He changed his name to Alice Cooper because it was the best way to retain legal rights to its usage.
 Thus, the music company that the band worked for wouldn't be able to hold on to the rights.
 For contrast, see "the artist formerly known as Prince," who after switching companies became legally unable to use his original stage name.